gabor-gabor/MySecondDashboard/README.md

-# Employee Turnover Dashboard
+# Employee Attrition Dashboard – (FINAL TASK at Datakepzes.hu Course)
-A Power BI Project for Employee Turnover Analysis
+A Power BI Project for Employee Attrition Analysis

 ## 📊 Executive Summary
 This Power BI dashboard was created to analyze employee turnover and support HR and management decision-making.
 The dashboard provides a clear view of turnover trends, impacted departments, primary reasons for leaving, and other key metrics.
 The tool aims to inform decision-making and guide strategies for reducing turnover rates.